-Aloe is a large genus of plants with rosettes of succulent leaves and spikes of tubular or bell-shaped cream, yellow, orange, or red flowers.
+Aloe is a large genus of succulent plants with rosettes of fleshy leaves and spikes of tubular or bell-shaped cream, yellow, orange, or red flowers.
 They are native to Africa and the Middle East and can be used as easy-care landscape plants in USDA plant hardiness zones ranging from 8 to 12 or as houseplants elsewhere.
-Depending on the species, these succulent perennials range in size from 2 inches (5 cm) to 70 feet (21 m) tall.
+Depending on the species, these succulents range in size from 2 inches (5 cm) to 70 feet (21 m) tall.
 These drought-tolerant plants prefer well-drained soil and full sun or partial shade and spread by offsets that grow from the base of the plant.

 You will never see an Aloe Mite crawling around on your Aloes, but you can definitely see the damage that it leaves behind.
 While feeding on plant tissues, this microscopic relative of the spider injects a chemical into the plant that causes masses of warty tumorous-looking growths on leaves, stems, and flowering stalks.
 This mass, called Aloe Cancer, Aloe Wart, or Aloe Gall, will often grow around the tiny insects, protecting them from the outside world while they feed on the rapidly-growing tissues and lay eggs.
 Until these strange growths show up on your Aloe, it is impossible to know that the mites are present.

 Contact insecticides are useless against Aloe Mites because the little pests reside within the plant's tissues.
 Some people have reported marginal success with systemic insecticides, but even if the insects are (miraculously) eradicated, the warty, disfigured growth remains.